 Hiring new employees is not the only thing staffing is concerned with.
 Instead, it involves putting in place mechanisms and processes that retain the employees by keeping them motivated.
 Moreover, it consists of training the employees to enhance their skills and ensure they are useful for business growth.

 But what do business owners do if an employee suddenly quits after training?
 Or how does an HR outsourcing challenges meet staffing requirements when a new project is undertaken?

 This article explains implementing staff augmentation, how it functions, the cases where it is used, and its benefits.
 But most importantly, it offers five tips on how to implement it for your organization successfully.
-Moreover, this article sheds light on the different strategies used for resource augmentation.
+Moreover, this article sheds light on the different strategies used for resource augmentation and staff augmentation.